Huskyeder/stackato-doc/index.rst

   charge of setting up, configuring, and maintaining the PaaS

 .. note::
-  Stackato 3.0 is based on Cloud Foundry v2 and there are a number of important differences to be aware of if you are moving from Stackato 2.x:
+  Stackato |version| is based on Cloud Foundry v2 and there are a number of important differences to be aware of if you are moving from Stackato 2.x: